Madrax Bike Racks

-We often get contacted with a similar question: ‘here’s the room or area I have to work with, how can I store the most bicycles in there?’
+We often get contacted with a similar question: ‘Here’s the room or area I have to work with, how can I store the most bicycles in here?’

-With the two levels of racks and staggered rack heights, this solution efficiently creates a lot of spaces for parking bicycles.
+With two levels of racks and staggered heights, this storage solution creates a large quantity of spaces in a small footprint.

 To utilize this type of bike storage rack you’ll need a minimum ceiling height or vertical clearance of 9 feet.

 You’ll also want a recommended length of 144 inches.
-This allows for room for when the bicycle is stored, as well as the necessary amount of room for maneuvering bicycles into and out of the racks.
+This allows room the racks to be placed as well as the necessary amount of space for maneuvering bicycles into and out of the racks.

 The total width will vary based on how many bike racks are used.
 For reference, 8 racks can be parked within a span of 80 inches.

-Another consideration with these racks is that users will need to be able to lift their bicycles to utilize the upper-level of racks.
-There are solutions available, such as the Madrax Bike Boost, which has a pulley system to make it easier to park bicycles on the upper tier.
+One factor to consider with these racks is that users will need to be able to lift their bikes to use the racks.
+However, there are solutions available, such as the Madrax Bike Boost, which has a pulley system to make it easier to park bicycles on the upper tier.

 The rack elements on the upper level are spring-loaded to assist with lifting the bicycle into the raised storage position.

-As these types racks are intended for long-term storage, security is a primary concern.
-It’s worth making sure any bike storage rack you select, has an element built into the rack that allows the bicycle to be locked to it.
+As these types of racks are intended for long-term storage, security is a primary concern.
+It’s worth making sure any bike storage system you select has an element built into the rack that allows the bicycle to be locked to it.

 Vertical Bike Storage Racks

 These parking racks can also be incorporated with a Unistrut type system.
-This makes it easy to re-positioning the distance between each rack without having to create additional holes in the wall.
-This would require an unobstructed length of wall, however.
+This makes it easy to re-position the distance between each rack without having to create additional holes in the wall.

-The other option is to place vertical bike racks using a freestanding unit.
+Vertical bike racks are also available as a freestanding unit.
 These are great for increasing the bike storage capacity of a room by creating bike storage spots in the center or “open” area of a room.

-Freestanding units are also ideal options when wanting to take advantage of vertical bike parking, but you are unable to anchor into the wall.
+Freestanding units are also an ideal option when you want to take advantage of vertical bike parking, but are unable to anchor into the wall.

 High-density Ground Bike Storage Racks

-When needing to stick with ground bike parking, high-density bike racks come in two styles: doubled sided and vertically staggered.
+When you are limited to ground bike parking, high-density bike racks come in two styles: doubled sided and vertically staggered.

-The rack offering of a double sided bike rack is that the direction of each rack or bike parking spot alternates.
-For example, every other parked bicycle would be parked facing the same direction.
+The advantage of a double-sided bike rack is that each parking spot alternates, so every other parked bicycle is parked facing the same direction.
 This allows you to fit bikes closely together without issues arising from handlebars.

-The other way to avoid overlapping handlebars is to stagger the heights of the racks, with every other rack element to be elevated.
+The other way to avoid overlapping handlebars is to stagger the heights of the racks, with every other rack being elevated.
 The Shark-up is one example of a vertically staggered bike rack.
 It can be configured as two-sided or as a single row of racks.

-Either way, the distance between each bike parking space is minimized in order to achieve the maximum volume of bike parking spaces.
+Either way, the distance between each bike parking space is minimized in order to achieve a maximum volume of bike parking spaces.

-To help transform your space into a functional bike room, download the Madrax Bike Storage Guide.
-Use this comprehensive resource to easily go from site planning through rack selection.
+For information on how to transform your space into a functional bike room, download the Madrax Bike Storage Guide.
+Use this comprehensive resource to easily go from site planning through rack selection and layout.

-Or, if you’d prefer, contact Madrax and the sales rep for your area can work with you to come up with a plan that will achieve your goals.
+Or, if you’d prefer, reach out to our team, and the sales representative for your area can work with you to come up with a plan that will achieve your goals.
 We can even layout your bike storage area within the specifics of your blueprints or building plans for you.